 In recent decades, there has been a steady increase in life expectancy for both sexes in Albania.
 The Albanian life expectancy at birth in 2013 was 76.0 years for men and 80.3 years for women.
 The gender-related differences in life expectancy may be influenced by differences in risks associated mainly with smoking, alcohol consumption and road accidents.
 Recent estimates on healthy life expectancy (HLE) for Albania indicate that, on average, men are expected to live 62.5 years of optimal health (i.e. without disease and with a reasonable quality of life) while Albanian women 67 years.

 According to INSTAT, the infant mortality rate (per 1,000 live births) in Albania has decreased sharply over the last decade for both sexes.
-Thus, for men it decreased from 16.3 (in 2004) to 9.2 (in 2013), while for women, infant mortality decreased from 13.6 (in 2004) to 6.5 (in 2013).
-Neonatal mortality also decreased, but its weight within the infant mortality framework increased over the years from 48% in 1990 to 54% in 2013, while in the child mortality framework it increased from 45% in 1995 to 75% in 2009.
-Child mortality decreased more than the infant mortality in the last decade (from 20.7 deaths per 1,000 live births in 2002 to 8.4 deaths per 1,000 live births in 2013), mainly due to improvements in children's environment through effective health interventions, or general improvements in the living standards, a decline in fertility rates, improvement of maternal education, income growth, and secular trends.
+Thus, for males it decreased from 16.3 (in 2004) to 9.2 (in 2013), while for women, infant mortality decreased from 13.6 (in 2004) to 6.5 (in 2013).
+Neonatal mortality also decreased, but its weight within the infant mortality framework increased over the years from 48% in 1990 to 54% in 2013.
+Child mortality decreased more than the infant mortality in the last decade (from 20.7 deaths per 1,000 live births in 2002 to 8.4 deaths per 1,000 live births in 2013).
 Maternal mortality rate (deaths per 100,000 live births) in Albania decreased from 22.7 in 1990 to 11.8 in 2013.
+The decreasing trends in infant and maternal mortality can be explained by significant improvements in the quality of health care services and living conditions of the Albanian population, mainly due to improvements in children's environment through effective health interventions, or general improvements in the living standards, a decline in fertility rates, improvement of maternal education, income growth, and secular trends.

 The main causes of maternal mortality include bleeding, post-partum infections, pre-eclampsia and eclampsia during pregnancy, and unsafe abortions.
-The decreasing trends in maternal mortality can be explained by significant improvements in the quality of health care services and living conditions of the Albanian population.

 The total burden of diseases for Albanian women and men is the highest in the Southeast European Region.
 While infectious diseases account for a high proportion of the total disease burden, the burden of non-communicable diseases (NCDs) increased by 34% from 1990 to 2010.
 The growth rate was similar for both men and for women.
 The mortality rate attributed to NCDs in Albania was about 88% (86% for men and 90% for women).
 Cardiovascular diseases alone accounted for about 55% of all deaths (51% for men and 61% for women).